If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 I bow to the Divine channel of wisdom.

-This Gurmukhi mantra opens the communication channel between the student and the Divine teacher.
-We like to think that it also opens us to new endeavors and gives the strength to try something new.
+Why we chant it: This Gurmukhi mantra opens the communication channel between the student and the divine teacher.
+It’s believed to open us to new endeavors and give us the strength to try something new.

 Pronunciation: Ra Ma Da Sa Sa Say So Hung